 Why is the Silent Generation called “silent”?

-The silent generation was remembered as a generation when people worked within the system without risk taken, working hard and silent.
+The silent generation was remembered as a generation that worked within the system without taking risks, working hard and silently.

 Characteristics of the Silent Generation:

-• Respectful: Members of this generation were known for having an immense amount of respect for their elders as well as authority figures.
-They were taught that respecting others was essential – a trait instilled at home by their parents and in school through civic education classes.
+- Respectful: Members of this generation were known for having immense respect for their elders and authority figures.
+They were taught that respecting others was essential, a trait instilled at home by their parents and in school through civic education classes.

-• Selfless Nature: Growing up during wartime meant that members of the Silent Generation often had to sacrifice personal needs to help benefit others or contribute towards the war effort in some way, shape or form (i.e., rationing food).
-This selfless nature still resonates with many people today who look up to these individuals as role models due to their charitable spirits, even when times are tough or uncertain.
+- Selfless Nature: Growing up during wartime meant that members of the Silent Generation often had to sacrifice personal needs to help benefit others or contribute to the war effort in some way, shape, or form (e.g., rationing food).
+This selfless nature still resonates with many people today, who look up to these individuals as role models due to their charitable spirits, even when times are tough or uncertain.